kserve/kserve/docs/predict-api/v2/required_api.md

 # Predict Protocol - Version 2

-This document proposes a predict/inference API independent of any specific ML/DL framework and capable of supporting both easy-to-use and high-performance use cases.
+This document proposes a predict/inference API independent of any specific ML/DL framework and model server.
+The proposed APIs are able to support both easy-to-use and high-performance use cases.
 By implementing this protocol both inference clients and servers will increase their utility and portability by being able to operate seamlessly on platforms that have standardized around this API.
 This protocol is endorsed by NVIDIA